TIE Events

 Event Code - TIE.06

-Event Description: This Technology, Industry and Education (TIE) session brings together GRSS and GEO experts from industry, academia, and user communities to brainstorm with the IGARSS attendees and Asia-Pacific stakeholders on how today’s advancements in Geosciences, Earth Observation and AI provide sufficient level of support to GEO Work Program priorities specifically in the monitoring and implementation of SDGs.
-Emphasis is placed on key synergies between GRSS and GEO at regional and global level and the support provided by GRSS TCs and GEO Working Groups to address challenges relating to Capacity Building and Earth Intelligence in the regions and globally.
+Event Description: This Technology, Industry and Education (TIE) session will bring together GRSS and GEO experts from industry, academia, and user communities to brainstorm with the IGARSS attendees and Asia-Pacific stakeholders on how today's advancements in Geosciences, Earth Observation and AI provide sufficient level of support to GEO Work Program priorities specifically in the monitoring and implementation of SDGs.
+Emphasis is placed on key synergies between GRSS and GEO at regional and global level and the support provided to GEO Working Groups to address challenges in Capacity Building and development of solutions for accelerating applications in the global scale.

 Moderators:

-• Dr. Haris Kontoes, National Observatory of Athens, Greece
+• Dr. Haris Kontoes, National Observatory of Athens, GRSS GEO Principal, EuroGEO Action Group Coordinator, Greece

-• Prof. Megan Lewis, Co-Chair, Coordination Board, Asia Oceania Group on Earth Observations
+• Prof. Megan Lewis, Australian Co-Chair, Coordination Board, Asia Oceania Group on Earth Observations

 Time: 10:30-11:45